strachowski/Swift-cfenv/README.md

 For the implementation of this Swift package, we used as inspiration a similar module that had been developed for Node.js applications, [node-cfenv](https://github.com/cloudfoundry-community/node-cfenv).

 ## Swift version
-The latest version of Swift-cfenv works with the DEVELOPMENT-SNAPSHOT-2016-03-01-a version of the Swift binaries.
+The latest version of Swift-cfenv works with the `DEVELOPMENT-SNAPSHOT-2016-03-01-a` version of the Swift binaries.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/).

 ## Usage
-Swift applications that want to leverage the Swift-cfenv package should specify a dependency for it in the `Package.swift` file:
+To leverage the Swift-cfenv package in your Swift application, you should specify a dependency for it in your `Package.swift` file:

 ```swift
  import PackageDescription